Do it online

 The HMO Standards for Bedsits and Shared student HMOs are derived from housing legislation.
 Apart from the licensing regulations, this applies to all HMOs regardless of their licensing status.
 As such, much of their content can be required in non licensable HMOs, although we would have to verify this on a case by case and issue by issue basis.
 Even when not enforceable, we would recommend that landlords comply with these standards in respect of all bedsit, flatlet and shared HMOs.

 The Environmental Protection Act 1990 may be used to deal with problems of noise and refuse.
-Further information is available from the Private Rented Team, which will also advise you of any schemes available to assist you.

 Enforcement of HMO standards

-The Private Rented Team is responsible for enforcing housing standards in HMOs.
+We are responsible for enforcing housing standards in HMOs.
 Inspections may be part of an improvement programme, or they may follow a complaint.

 Licensable HMOs are inspected either before the licence is granted or during the period of the licence.

-The Private Sector Housing Team may also instigate programmes for the inspection of non licensable HMOs; these will target higher risk properties as selected using individual risk or area risk based assessment.
+We may also instigate programmes for the inspection of non licensable HMOs; these will target higher risk properties as selected using individual risk or area risk based assessment.

 Wherever possible we will work with landlords to improve their property, but sometimes dialogue fails and we have to use our powers.
 The Council’s policies for enforcement reflect this.
-Further information on these policies is available from the Private Rented Team.

 What kind of problems are found in HMOs?

-The following problems can occur:
+The following problems can occur -

 - Poor safety and physical standards.
 Inadequate and non fixed heating, lack of insulation, poor fire and electrical safety are key issues